Update Join us at our next Community Open House on Monday, March 2, 2026!

 With Indigenous & Community Engagement and MinoKamik, the UTSG CP project team popped up at First Nations House on Tuesday, October 21 to share initial design ideas for Indigenous Placekeeping throughout St. George Campus, and other key elements of the Campus Plan.
 Indigenous students and community members shared their feedback, ideas, and priorities for the future of the St. George Campus.

-The UTSG CP team is excited to invite you to a Community Open House Monday, November 17, 2025 at C. David Naylor Student Commons, 2:30pm – 6:30pm.
-At the Community Open House, you will have the opportunity to meet the team and provide feedback on the draft Campus Plan and initial design ideas!
-We’re excited to see you there.
+The UTSG CP team hosted a Community Open House Monday, November 17, 2025 at C. David Naylor Student Commons, 2:30pm – 6:30pm.
+At the Community Open House, members of the project team met with attendees to share the draft Campus Plan materials and initial design ideas!
+Thank you for your attendance and feedback!

 Phase 3